Emurasoft/emurasoft.github.io/en/dlg/customize/markers/index.md

 Allows you to specify a name for the new Marker.

-## Prompt to remove one marker from the list check box
+## Prompt to remove one marker from the list checkbox

-When this check box is checked, EmEditor displays a prompt message box for confirmation when a user selects the **Delete** command from the right-click menu on the Marker toolbar.
+When this checkbox is checked, EmEditor displays a prompt message box for confirmation when a user selects the **Delete** command from the right-click menu on the Marker toolbar.

-## Show or hide the markers toolbar automatically check box
+## Show or hide the markers toolbar automatically checkbox

-When this check box is checked, EmEditor automatically hides the Markers toolbar when there is no button on the toolbar, and displays the toolbar when a user defines a marker.
+When this checkbox is checked, EmEditor automatically hides the Markers toolbar when there is no button on the toolbar, and displays the toolbar when a user defines a marker.

-## Disable markers automatically when the Markers toolbar is hidden check box
+## Disable markers automatically when the Markers toolbar is hidden checkbox

-When this check box is checked, EmEditor automatically disables all the markers when the Markers toolbar is hidden.
+When this checkbox is checked, EmEditor automatically disables all the markers when the Markers toolbar is hidden.

-## Count matches when a document is opened check box
+## Count matches when a document is opened checkbox

-When this check box is checked, EmEditor automatically counts matches of all markers when a document is opened.
+When this checkbox is checked, EmEditor automatically counts matches of all markers when a document is opened.

-## Enable Auto Marker check box
+## Enable Auto Marker checkbox

 Enables the Auto Marker.

-## Word at the Cursor check box
+## Word at the Cursor checkbox

 Retrieves the word at the cursor position when the Auto Marker is enabled.

-## Whole Word Only check box
+## Whole Word Only checkbox

 Highlights the selected string only if the whole word is the string when the Auto Marker is enabled.

-## Match Case check box
+## Match Case checkbox

 Highlights the selected word only if the case matches when the Auto Marker is enabled.

-## Alphabets and Numbers Only check box
+## Alphabets and Numbers Only checkbox

 Highlights the selected word only if the word contains only alphabets and numbers when the Auto Marker is enabled.